litestar-org/litestar/docs/usage/requests.rst

     :class:`UploadFile <.datastructures.UploadFile>` wraps
     :class:`SpooledTemporaryFile <tempfile.SpooledTemporaryFile>` so it can be used asynchronously.
-Inside a synchronous function we don't need this wrapper, so we can use its :meth:`read <io.TextIOBase.read>` method directly.
+Inside a synchronous function we do not need this wrapper, so we can use its :meth:`read <io.TextIOBase.read>` method directly.